 Skip navigation

-If you have any further queries after reading the information below, please complete the form here and the US Financial Aid Team will reply to you as quickly as possible.
+If you have any further queries after reading the information below, please submit a US Financial Aid enquiry and the team will endeavour reply to you as quickly as possible.

 You must complete the Free Application for Federal Student Aid (FAFSA).
 We use the information from your FAFSA to assist in determining your eligibility for a Direct Subsidized Loan and/or a Direct Unsubsidized Loan.